johnston9/shot-caller/TESTING.md

 #### Scene Characters/BG
 - Description: This section contains the Scene's Characters and Background information.
 Admin can add/edit Scene Characters and BG here.
 Characters are added by a dropdown containing all Characters added to the Project.
 Selecting a Character automatically fills it's Role and Number input.<br>
-Characters can be added to the Project on the "Add Character" form in the "Characters" feature or here in the "Add New Characters "form.
+Characters can be added to the Project on the "Add Character" form in the "Characters" feature or here in the "Add New Characters "form.<br>

 - Use Case: View the Scene Characters/Bg Section<br>

-  1. Click on Characters/Bg tab on the Scene page to view the Scene Characters/Bg Section with the currenly added Characters and Background.
+  1. Click on Characters/Bg tab on the Scene page to view the Scene Characters/Bg Section with the currenly added Characters and Background.<br>

 <p align="center"> <strong>The Characters/Bg Section</strong></p>
 <h2 align="center">